 copied their information form here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Northwest New Mexico U-Pick Farms and Orchards, by county
+Northwest New Mexico U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map